Stu-Su

 Christine Jeffrey (occasional vocals), Patricia Spratt (occasional vocals)

 Orchestrated folky pop isn’t one of my favourite genres, but this is an unusually good example, with some beautifully crafted, catchy songs and with strings and woodwind used to excellent (and not intrusive) effect.
 The style is definitely more sixties than seventies, and the material really does evoke a carefree, sunny Sunday afternoon, perfectly captured by the attractive sleeve.
 As a footnote, this was one of several albums issued by the Longman publishing company as an aid to language teaching; some of these LPs contain surprisingly good music.
 One Kate Hill is co-credited with the arrangements, and described as an oboist; she presumably also plays on the LP.
-As a footnote, Jeffrey and Spratt were apparently members of a group called Filigree, which had just made a record prior to recording this album, but I’ve never encountered any evidence that it was actually released.
+As a footnote, Jeffrey and Spratt were also members of Filigree, who recorded an interesting unreleased album.
 GRADE: C+.

 Sündenfall II (West Germany): Sündenfall II (Trefiton HS 1017, 1972)